gretchelin/poc-nuxt-ddd/CONTRIB.md

 ### Updating eslint rules

-When you are updating eslint config, make sure to commit the change on its own (not mixed with other files) as in order for it to have an effect, devs may need to clear installed packaged and reinstall them.
+When updating eslint config, make sure to commit the change on its own (not mixed with other files) as in order for it to have an effect, devs may need to clear installed packaged and reinstall them.

 You can run the command below (assuming on UNIX-based OS and using `npm` as package manager)